spring-io/dataflow.spring.io/content/documentation/pages/1-installation/1-local/1-docker.md

 ## Debugging

+The [Debug Stream Applications](%currentPath%/installation/local/docker-customize/#debug-stream-applications) guide, shows how to enables remote debugging for Stream Applications deployed by Data Flow.

 The [Debug Data Flow Server](%currentPath%/installation/local/docker-customize/#debug-data-flow-server) guide, shows how extend the docker compose configuration to enables remote Data Flow Server debugging with your IDE such as IntelliJ or Eclipse.

+The [Debug Skipper Server](%currentPath%/installation/local/docker-customize/#debug-skipper-server) guide, shows how extend the docker compose configuration to enables remote Skipper Server debugging with your IDE such as IntelliJ or Eclipse.